Thinkwise/docs/docs/kb/exchange.md

 ## Architecture

-With the Thinkwise Exchange Connector it is possible to synchronize e-mails, contacts, tasks and appointments between Exchange and your Thinkwise application.
-For each user who uses the Thinkwise application, it can be set which parts must be synchronized.
+With the Thinkwise Exchange Connector, it is possible to synchronize e-mails, contacts, tasks and appointments between Exchange and your Thinkwise application.
+For each user who uses the Thinkwise application, it is possible to set which parts have to be synchronized.

 The Thinkwise Exchange Connector works for both SQL Server and DB2 Thinkwise applications.
 The necessary tables for the Thinkwise Exchange Connector are added to the Thinkwise application with the aid of a base project.
 More information about base projects is described in the Thinkwise Software Factory manual.
-With the aid of these tables all set items are synchronized with the Thinkwise application.
-Items that are adapted in the Thinkwise application can also be synchronized back to the Exchange server (eg appointments).
+With the aid of these tables, all set items are synchronized with the Thinkwise application.
+Items that are adapted in the Thinkwise application can also be synchronized back to the Exchange server (e.g., appointments).

 The figure below shows an overview of the Thinkwise Exchange Connector.

 ![1539086884933](../assets/1539086884933.png)
 *Thinkwise Exchange Connector overview*

-De Thinkwise Exchange Connector is able to find the relevant Exchange server itself using the AutoDiscover Service.
+The Thinkwise Exchange Connector is able to find the relevant Exchange server itself using the AutoDiscover Service.
 Synchronization is done using SOAP web services that enable communication between the Thinkwise Exchange Connector and the Exchange server.

 Synchronizing the various items of the Exchange server to the Thinkwise application is done using Stored Procedures on the database of the Thinkwise application.
 These Stored Procedures are added using a base project added to the database.
 In addition to the standard operation of these Stored Procedures, additional functionality can be added with the help of templates in the Thinkwise Software Factory to store the incoming items at a desired location in the database.
-This is further explained in chapter 5.
+This is further explained in Chapter 5.

 Synchronizing the Thinkwise application database to Exchange uses CLR or Java procedures on the database, which send the correct data via JSON over TCP to the Thinkwise Exchange Connector.
 From the Thinkwise Exchange Connector, data is forwarded to the Exchange Server through SOAP web services.

 The base project for the Exchange Connector contains a Stored Procedure called `exh_get_users` to retrieve users who need to be synchronized.
 There is also a Stored procedure called `exh_sync_users` that makes it possible to re-register the users with the Thinkwise Exchange Connector, for example if a new user has been added.

-Finally, it is possible to log the activities of the Thinkwise Exchange Connector with for example Telnet.
+Finally, it is possible to log the activities of the Thinkwise Exchange Connector with, for example, Telnet.
 This is particularly useful for detecting errors.
 The Thinkwise Exchange Connector has an automatic error recovery mechanism, which means that the synchronization of items will always continue.

 ### Features

 Below are the features of the Thinkwise Exchange Connector:

 - You can specify for each user what needs to be synchronized:
-  - E-mails
+  - Emails
   - Appointments
   - Tasks
   - Contacts
-- Synchronization of e-mail
+- Synchronization of email:
-  - Both incoming and outgoing mail.
+  - Both incoming and outgoing emails.
-- Synchronization of appointments
+- Synchronization of appointments:
   - Appointments are synchronized to both the organizer and all participants.
 - Synchronization of tasks
 - Synchronization of contacts
-- Recovery mechanism
+- Recovery mechanism:
   - If the connection with Exchange or the database is lost, the Thinkwise Exchange Connector will restore the connection itself as soon as the connection is back.
-- Register users again
+- Register users again:
   - Users can be re-notified if there are new or modified users.
-- Manual synchronization of items
+- Manual synchronization of items:
   - Items can not be synchronized due to connection loss, new users or other causes, this is always possible manually afterwards.

 Restrictions: